garybentley/languagetool-test/README.md

 * Investigate BaseTagger does it need to be abstract?
 * sr/MorfologikEkavianSpellerRule has an example but MorfologikJekavianSpellerRule doesn't.
 * sr probably need a EkavianSerbian to provide symmetry with class JekavianSerbian.
+* ta breaks the directory naming convention.
+* LongSentenceRule (not subclass) will use the same user config parm (via rule id) for the sentence length, however each language should have its own length.

 ## The information below is from the standard LanguageTool README